regisb/slack-cli/README.rst

     $ slack-cli -d general "Hello everyone!"

 You will be asked to provide a Slack API token.
-It's easy, just refer to the `docs here <docs/SLACK_APP.md>`_.
+It's easy, check out the `Tokens`_ section for a quickstart.

 Usage
 =====